hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/performance/1-caching.md

 Hasura Cloud provides support for caching query responses.
 When queried with the cache configuration, Hasura Cloud ensures that the response data is cached to improve response time.

-**Note**: GraphQL Data Caching is enabled for `Standard` tier Cloud projects with a cache size of upto 100 MB.
+**Note**: GraphQL Response Caching is enabled for `Standard` tier Cloud projects with a cache size of upto 100 MB.

 ## How does caching work?